ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 NAT leaders aim to cover the following tasks:

-- **Activity management:** Constantly monitoring the activity of other NAT members and handling cases of low activity, either through regular checkups or through exit interviews, in case the activity issues of a certain member are problematic.
+- **Activity management:** Constantly monitoring the activity of other NAT members and handling cases of low activity, either through regular checkups or through exit interviews, in case of activity issues regarding certain members.
 - **Communication:**
-  - Acting as a bridge between the osu!team, the NAT, and the mapping community, constantly communicating any changes/concerns/demands raised by either of those three parties.
+  - Acting as a bridge between the osu! team, the NAT, and the mapping community, constantly communicating any changes, concerns, or demands raised.
-  - Encourage participation in internal and external discussions by proactively engaging all parties, keeping discussions organized, and facilitating the combination of different viewpoints to form a practical course of action.
+  - Encourage participation in internal and external discussions by proactively engaging all parties, keeping discussions organised, and facilitating the combination of different viewpoints to form a practical course of action.
   - Promote new or existing ideas that can easily get lost in the midst of discussions/ranking criteria proposals.
 - **Problem solving:** Taking initiative to be involved with critical decision making and handling delicate concerns raised by the team or the community.